MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 By sending spoofed responses, they are able to redirect network traffic to their devices and perform MITM attacks against insecure network protocols like SMB or NTLM.
-It is therefore strongly recommended to disable the LLMNR, NBNS, and mDNS protocols, escpecially on sensitive systems like domain controllers.
+It is therefore strongly recommended to disable the LLMNR, NBNS, and mDNS protocols, especially on sensitive systems like domain controllers.

 Disabling the LLMNR protocol is straightforward, as there is a built-in Group Policy setting available, located in Computer Configuration → Policies → Administrative Templates